CanIHas/EasyDSL/README.md

 As shown above, there may be more than one non-modifier annotation on each field.

-@MethodSetter annotation allows you to omit '=' sign in DSL while setting attributes.
+`@MethodSetter` annotation allows you to omit `=` sign in DSL while setting attributes.
-In fact, this is actually alias for another annotation with special configuration, but that is out of scope of this first-steps tutorial.
+This is actually alias for another annotation with special configuration, but that is out of scope of this first-steps tutorial.

-@Collect is another modifier annotation.
+`@Collect` is another modifier annotation.
-It works in similiar fashion as @CollectScope, but it doesn't create method visualising hierarchy like "contacts" in class above.
+It works in similiar fashion as `@CollectScope`, but it doesn't create method visualising hierarchy like `contacts` in the class above.

-%todo: discuss Configure
+* todo: discuss Configure

 ## Wrap it up into parser